TMacquart/OptiBLESS/README.md

 ## Motivation

 While the theory of stacking sequence optimisation is rather straightforward, its numerical implementation is something of a challenge and a time consuming task.
 At present time, only private tools such as [Hypersizer](http://hypersizer.com/) and [OptiStruct](http://www.altairhyperworks.co.uk/product/optistruct) are available for this purpose.
 The **Opti-BLESS** toolbox will give you a thouroughly validated set of building blocks required for stacking sequence optimisation.
 You can either use the toolbox as is or improve upon it and even make it yours.
-The ultimate goal of the developing toolbox, from my point of view, is to bridge the gap between the numerical and practical design of composite structures.
+I will be more than happy to accept pull requests or contributions from other developers.
+The ultimate goal of the developing toolbox is to bridge the gap between the numerical and practical design of composite structures.
 Don't get me wrong, there is still quite some work left to be done in order bridge that gap but this toolbox at least provides a basis to start with.
+The toolbox current capabilities and possible improvements are discussed below.

 ## Capabilities